brotatotes/bht-automation/bht gen 3/Mark/Chapter 7/Mark 7 5 bht.md

 ### John Gill:
-1. "The words 'common' is used for that which is unclean or unholy...and so signifies unwashen hands."
+1. "Why walk not thy disciples according to the tradition of the elders, but eat with unwashen hands?"
-2. "Not the traditions of men, but the word of God, should be the rule of walk and conversation."
+2. "The traditions of men, but the word of God, should be the rule of walk and conversation."
-3. "As many as walk according to this rule, peace will be upon them."
+3. "As many as walk according to this rule, peace will be upon them; but those that walk according to the commandments of men, justly deserve the character given of such."

 ### John Wesley:
 1. The tradition of the elders — The rule delivered down from your forefathers.